 French Novelist, Gustave Flaubert was known for his scrupulous devotion to style and aesthetics.
 He practiced the principle of finding “le mot juste” (“the right word”).
 Gustave considered this as the essential means to achieve quality in literary art.
-He was never satisfied with what he had composed and would sometimes spend weeks on completion of a single page.
+He was never satisfied with what he had composed and would sometimes spend weeks on the completion of a single page.
 In his work, Gustave often spoke about how perception shapes the world.
-Today a brand newsroom relies upon on Gustave’s “le mot juste” principle to tell stories that deliver value and shape perceptions.
+Today a brand newsroom relies upon Gustave’s “le mot juste” principle to tell stories that deliver value and shape perceptions.

 “There is no truth.
 There is only perception”.